aes5001/5GIIK-testbed/README.md

 At this point, you should be able to access the OpenStack dashboard by using its credential information located in the keystonerc_admin file.

-You need to configure external and internal networks, possible routers, firewall, security groups on your OpenStack platform.
-You should also upload the required images you want to use for deploying network services on OpenStack.
 Usually, cloud-based Ubuntu images are the ones that are required for deploying network services such as RAN, CN instances of an LTE network.
 So, one simple approach is by using the OpenStack dashboard to create an image, and the other is by using CLI.
 To use CLI first of all source the keystonerc_admin file and then execute the following commands to download the required image and then import it on the OpenStack dashboard.
 For Ubuntu 16.04 on your server execute the following.

 ```